SAVING LIVES & LIMBS: ONE PATIENT AT A TIME

 Risk Factors for Diabetes

-What are some of the risk factors for diabetes?
+What are the risk factors for diabetes?

 Exercising With Diabetes